verdaux/BookNotes/Phrases/Writing.md

 - [ ] Sometimes, you don't start at the beginning.
 Flashback is very common.
 It can be fluid.
 - [ ] It can't be random.
 One thing after another is incomprehensible.
 - [ ] Who is doing what to whom?
+- [ ] How the Characters' destinies are connected to each other?
+Different depending on the scale of the character.
+- [ ] For example, in a multi generational novel- Thomas Mann's Buddenbrooks.
+Book should have a strong cohesion.
+Characters are integrated and interlocked.
+- [ ] Mirroring - reader sees and connects.
+Shouldn't be artificial.
+Should not be same.
+- [ ] Embrace false starts -> trial and error.
+Many attempts at finding the door that leads you to a story.